-Yeah.
 I was wondering if there’s anything else you would like to say to the fans…

 Well, I mean, I just hope that they realize how incredibly appreciative all of us involved with the show are of them for keeping us alive and keeping the word alive that they want more of the show.
 We would be nowhere without them.
-And it’s, this show was so incredibly close to all of our hearts and it’s so gratifying to get that feedback from people that it was important to them too.
+This show was so incredibly close to all of our hearts and it’s so gratifying to get that feedback from people that it was important to them too.
 It’s why we do it.
 Flat out.
 It’s why we become actors and performers, is for an audience.
 And then to actually hear from an audience that they appreciate it and love what we’re doing, it’s the greatest thing in the world.

 That’s what all the others were saying too.

 Okay, this is just a little silly one.

 If you had to convince network executives to save ‘Galavant’ through song, with what song would you serenade them?

 Or in general.
 Anything, you could even make it up.
 No pressure.

 Oh my goodness.
 This requires an immediate knowledge of songs.
 See, James Roday would immediately have the answer because he has an encyclopedic history and knowledge of music.
 Hmm…It would probably be “Will My Day Ever Come” because I just want to make you cry.
 Just sit there and cry.